Call:

 Discussion

 These results suggest that the selected model provides an adequate statistical description of the data and that its biological interpretation is not driven by obvious assumption violations or isolated influential observations.
-The comparison with the larger candidate model also reinforces a central modelling principle: additional complexity is justified only when it yields a clearer or substantially better explanation, not simply because it increases fit.
+The comparison with the larger candidate model reinforces a central modelling principle: additional complexity is justified only when it yields a clearer or substantially better explanation, not simply because it reduces AIC.
+Adequacy of model diagnostics does not, however, guarantee correct interpretation if predictors are poorly measured, collinear, or confounded with unmeasured variables; these are limitations that diagnostics alone cannot reveal.

-• Model comparison should weigh competing biological explanations, not just maximise fit.
+- Model comparison should weigh competing biological explanations, not just minimise a criterion.
+The best-fitting model is not always the most scientifically informative one.

 Reuse